 The Physician Payment Sunshine Act was introduced to increase transparency around the financial relationships between healthcare providers, and manufacturers of drug, medical devices, and biologics.
-The law requires manufacturers to report all financial relationships to CMS to uncover potential conflictof interest.
-In return, CMS makes this information publically available through its Open Payments Program.
+The law requires manufacturers to report all financial relationships to Centers for Medicare and Medicaid Services (CMS) to uncover potential conflict of interest.
+In return, CMS makes this information publicly available through its Open Payments Program.